Bolt Circle Calculator

 3

 Center-to-center is the cleanest input.
-If you measured inside-to-inside, outside-to-outside, or center-to-outer-edge, enter the hole or stud diameter so the calculator can convert the measurement back to center spacing.
+For outside-to-outside, inside-to-inside, or center-to-outer measurements, enter the hole or stud diameter so the calculator can convert back to center spacing.

 4